 Anytime a plugin is used on a page, they must be tested for accessibility.

 Pro-tip: Flash always fails for accessibility but is often given an exception.

 - Identify any plugins on the page.

 - Identify a link to download each plugin.

 - Plugin download links can be provided on a single page.
 Ensure this page is referenced on pages that require plugins.

 - Check each plugin for accessibility.

-- Most plugins have a VPAT availble on the manufactures website which lists its accessilbity findings.
+- Most plugins have a VPAT available on the manufacturer’s website which lists its accessibility findings.